mansour-ahmed/mansour.blog/static/content/posts/pragmatic-programmer-1/pragmatic-programmer-1.md

 **Disclaimer**

 In an attempt to be a better programmer, the following points are merely my own notes and learnings, for myself, that I found helpful for me to be better at what I do.
-I am by no means perfect, I am good at somethings and bad at others.
+I am by no means perfect, I am good at some things and bad at others.

-I share these notes in hope that somebody would find them helpful in their own journey of becoming better at their craft.
+I share these notes in hope that somebody would find them helpful in their own journey becoming better at their craft.

 # Mentality